bretmlw/bench/README.md

  - **[fio](https://github.com/axboe/fio)** - Disk benchmark covering 4, 8, 64, 512KB, and 1/16MB block sizes across read, write, random read, and random write tests.
 Tests run on a 512MB test file for 30 seconds.
  - **[iperf3](https://github.com/esnet/iperf)** - Network benchmark which tests both download and upload to a local endpoint on a 1, or 2.5GbE connection depending on the device.
 If a device has a WiFi interface, this is also tested.
  - **[Geekbench 6.3.0](https://www.geekbench.com/)** - Geekbench 6.3.0 ARM Preview is used to perform a range of tests.
 Not the best of benchmarks as it relies heavily on software which differs from machine to machine but in the SBC world a lot of people are using the same images from the vendor, so it's a test that can be used, and taken with a large grain of salt.
+ - **[PassMark PerformanceTest](https://www.passmark.com/products/pt_linux/index.php)** - PassMark PerformanceTest is used to get CPU/RAM benchmark data that can be quickly compared.
+Also relies on software so take it with a pinch of salt.

 ## Example Output